Author Archives: Ruth

 Epilogue

 A visitor came to the Herringbroke boys’ home by carriage with a large trunk of books.
 He had dark blond hair, now silvering, and fine features.
-One or two young ladies from the school down the street paused to admire … Continue reading
+One or two young ladies from the school down the street paused to admire his profile while he waited at the door.
+The carriage waited, too, and in it a man with the same face, only slack and expressionless, his shoulders wrapped in blankets.
+Continue reading “Epilogue”

 Chapter Six, Tombs and Princes, continued